Greek PM promises hefty budget surplus, recovery in sight

 "There is a climate of waiting and fatigue in the economy which could entail risks," said IOBE head Nikos Vettas.
 "There is a lack of dynamism in investment and structural reforms."

-"The level of investment is still anemic as is the rate of increase in exports," he said.

-IOBE also warned of growing political risk as Samaras's government remains locked in protracted negotiations with the "troika" of European Commission, European Central Bank and IMF lenders for the next loan tranche and faces pressure from its leftist rivals.
+IOBE also warned of growing political risk as Samaras's government remains locked in protracted negotiations with the "troika" of European Commission, European Central Bank and IMF lenders and faces pressure from its leftist rivals.

 "Talks with the troika face delays," Vettas said.